pasichDev/NewsHub/README.md

 Welcome to NewsHub, an Android application built on the [news.org](https://newsapi.org/) API.
 The main goal of this project is to showcase the usage of various Android technologies such as Jetpack Compose, Kotlin, MVVM, Architecture Component, Hilt, Room, Coil, Paging, and Retrofit 2.

-## Features

-NewsHub has the following features:

-- News categorized by topics
-- Search for news articles by keyword
-- View news articles in detail
-- Save news articles to favorites
-- Share news articles with others

 ## Installation

 To install NewsHub, you can download the APK file from the [releases page](https://github.com/pasichDev/NewsHub/releases) and install it on your Android device.